smartholdem/smartholdem-node-a/README.md

 vagrant up
 ```

 All dependency installation and configuration for the dev environment is in the VagrantFile.
-After installation, smartholdem-node-a will automatically start and log all output to the console.
+After installation, your current folder will be sync with folder /vagrant.

 To log into the Vagrant environment: